Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Infosec/gov&reg.md

 - Competitive advantage:
   - Effective security governance and compliance with relevant regulations can provide a competitive advantage by demonstrating an organisation's commitment to protecting sensitive data and enhancing stakeholder trust.

+#### Types of Audits

+- Includes topics like scope, program, plan, criteria, evidence, objectives, team members, and responsibilities, in that way can have the findings and a final conclusion.

+- First-Party Audits(internal audits):
+  - Typically performed inside a company to measure the strengths & weaknesses relative to its internal business objectives

+- Second-Party Audits (External audits):
+  - Performed at the request of a customer (or a company contracted to act on the customer’s behalf) on a supplier of products or services.

+- Third-Party Audits (certification audit):
+  - An organization typically undertakes a third-party audit when it wants to achieve the audits certification (ISO, HIPAA, HITRUST, ETC).
+During the certification audit, a certification body auditor assesses whether an enterprise complies with the appropriate audit standard.

+- 2 kinds of audit methods:
+  - Onsite Audit:
+    - This is face-to-face; the auditor goes to the physical site and checks all the documentation.
+  - Remote Audit:
+    - This is done from a distance, using the internet as a tool to achieve the audit objectives.
+      - This one can apply to first and second parties’ audits.